 We will send you an acknowledgement of your complaint and investigate it.
 We will speak with the person who is causing the problem and take appropriate action.
 We will write to you to let you know that we have dealt with your complaint.
 All information is treated in the strictest confidence.

-All tenants have a tenancy agreement with Maryhill Housing.
+All tenants have a Tenancy Agreement with Maryhill Housing.
 In this document we set out acceptable behaviours that we expect from tenants such as respecting your neighbours, not using your property for illegal purposes and controlling pets.
-It also advises that we will take action on anti-social behaviour and that your tenancy could be put at risk.
+It also advises that we will take action on ASB and that your tenancy could be put at risk if you commit ASB.

-If the behaviour is confirmed, we will issue a First Warning to tenants who have been acting in an antisocial manner.
-Hopefully this will rectify the problem but if not and another incident occurs we will progress to a Second Warning.
-A further incident will result in the tenant being referred to Community Safety Glasgow where evidence will be gathered for court action which includes seeking an Anti-Social Behaviour Order or Recover of the Property.
-Ultimately, it could also lead to someone losing their home.
+If ASB is confirmed, we will issue a First Warning.
+Hopefully this will rectify the problem but, if not and another incident occurs, we will progress to a Second Warning.
+A further incident will result in the tenant being referred to Community Safety Glasgow where evidence will be gathered for court action which includes seeking an Anti-Social Behaviour Order (ASBO) or an order to recover possession of a property.

-We will work with the persons responsible for antisocial behaviour to assist them to change their actions and this may involve us seeking outside agency assistance such as Mediation, Social Work Department, Addictions Teams, Tenancy Support Groups
+We will work with those responsible for ASB to assist them to change their actions.
+This may involve us seeking outside agency support from the Social Work Department, Addictions Teams and Tenancy Support Groups.

-What if it is an owner and not a tenant?
+What if it is an owner and not a tenant who is committing ASB?

 Owners have responsibility to act in a reasonable manner too.
-We are aware that with the increasing number of private lets in our area some people don’t act in a responsible manner.
-Any property that is owned and causing nuisance through anti-social behaviour can be directly referred to Community Safety Glasgow
+Any property that is owned and causing nuisance through ASB can be referred directly to Community Safety Glasgow.

 Community Safety Glasgow: 0141 276 7400